-Many Christians believe that we are allowed to take another's life in defense of our own, but is this what the Bible teaches?
-David Grabbe shows that God's Word distinguishes only between accidental and premeditated killing, meaning self-defense is not a biblical justification for murder!
+Many believe that we are allowed to take another's life in defense of our own, God's Word distinguishes only between accidental and premeditated killing.

 The commandment against murder is the one most universally followed by man.
 But Jesus shows there is much more behind it than merely taking another's life.